ttvd/erlang-houdini-engine-nif/README.md

   * If you choose to install to custom location, you may need to patch rebar.config .
 * Install Erlang (build it yourself or install pre-built).
   * This NIF library relies on enif_schedule_nif, which requires a fairly recent Erlang OTP, for example OTP 17.5 .
-  * If you choose to install to custom location, you may need to patch rebar.config .
+  * If you choose to install to a custom location, you may need to patch rebar.config .
 * Install Rebar (for example through brew).

 ## Building.